cujojs/when/docs/api.md

 require('when/monitor/console');
 ```

+### PrettyMonitor for Node

+[PrettyMonitor](https://github.com/AriaMinaei/pretty-monitor) by [@AriaMinaei](https://github.com/AriaMinaei) is an alternative promise monitor on Node.
+It's built using when.js's own monitoring apis and modules, and provides a very nice visual display of unhandled rejections in Node.

 ## Roll your own!

 The monitor modules are building blocks.
-The [when/monitor/console](../monitor/console.js) module is one particular, and fairly simple, monitor built using the monitoring APIs and tools.
+The [when/monitor/console](../monitor/console.js) module is one particular, and fairly simple, monitor built using the monitoring APIs and tools (PrettyMonitor is another, prettier one!).
 Using when/monitor/console as an example, you can build your own promise monitoring tools that look for specific types of errors, or patterns and log or display them in whatever way you need.